jest-community/jest-extended/README.md

 ## Solution

 jest-extended aims to add additional matchers to Jest's default ones making it easy to test everything 🙌

+## Contributing

+If you've come here to help contribute - Thanks!
+Take a look at the [contributing](/CONTRIBUTING.md) docs as a way of getting started.

 ## Installation